Editor’s note: This article originally published on November 28, 2017. It was updated on November 27, 2019.

 2. Give your old gear a new life.

 You might have just grabbed a shiny tent on Cyber Monday, but your old tent still wants to get out there.
-Find it a good home through the Give Back Box program, which makes it easy for your lightly used items to stay in circulation, reducing waste and helping more people get outside.
+Consider donating your lightly used items, which can reduce waste and help more people get outside.
 Better yet?
 Set up a local drive—help your friends and family members clean out their gear closet while ensuring the gear benefits people in your community.

 Many nonprofits build and maintain trails, fight for access to public lands and help get more people outside.
 Although donations are much appreciated on Giving Tuesday and beyond, volunteering offers another opportunity to make a difference.
 Reach out to an organization you’re passionate about and ask them how you can get involved.
 Are you a writer, photographer, accountant or simply know your way around a pickaxe?
 Donate your time—your expertise can go a long way.

 4. Start a fundraiser.

 Maybe you don’t have a ton of extra cash, gear or time to volunteer.
 If you have the power of the internet or the ability to make cupcakes, you can host a fundraiser.
 Whether you plan a classic bake sale at your work or an online-only fundraiser, gather the power of your community together to give back this season.
 Just remember to assess the fees before choosing an online fundraising tool—some take a hefty chunk of change out of donations for processing fees, credit card fees and other hidden costs.

 5. Buy gifts that do good.

 This season, commit to philanthropy even as you’re spreading holiday cheer to your loved ones (or yourself).
 Do a little research and choose presents that have a give-back component.
 For example, 1% of Patagonia’s sales benefit the preservation and restoration of the natural environment.
 And the LifeStraw Give Back Program supports safe drinking water around the world.
 It’s a win-win.